jackkoskie/Ghost-Pepper-Bot/README.md

 Ghost Pepper is a general purpose Discord bot.
 The way it is currently setup, it will run on your own system and will use your own system resources.
 If this gets enough stars, then I will host it my self to make it easier for you to use.

 ## Instalation Instructions
-1. Unzip file.
+1. Run `GP-Installer.exe` and follow any prompts
-1. Hold SHIFT and right-click in the empty space of the folder and select "Open PowerShell window here".
+1. Open the folder where you installed the bot and hold SHIFT and right-click in the empty space of the folder and select "Open PowerShell window here".
 1. Type `npm --version` and press enter.

     If you get an error, go to nodejs.org and install node.
 Otherwise continue with the folowing steps.